 When checking a job candidate’s credit report, employers are looking for high levels of debt, late payments or credit accounts in collection.
 Any of these issues could suggest that the job candidate might try to divert funds from the company to his own account to pay off debt.
 “If they’re in that sort of trouble, the temptations may be too great,” Yost said.

 Or employers might simply assume that if job candidates can’t spend their own money wisely, they can’t be trusted to make smart decisions with the company’s money, he said.
-Employers are more likely to conduct this sort of credit check when hiring for banking, accounting and financial positions.
+If you’re looking to land your dream job but you’ve had issues with credit, be aware that employers are more likely to conduct this sort of credit check when hiring for banking, accounting and financial positions.

 Employers also conduct credit checks on applicants for positions with access to sensitive corporate data or customers’ or employees’ personal information.
 “Identity theft is certainly a reason an employer would be interested in those things,” Yost said.